hanzhuzi/XREasyRefreshControl/README.md

 ### From CocoaPods

-Add ' pod  'XREasyRefreshControl' ' to your Podfile.
+Add `pod  'XREasyRefreshControl'` to your Podfile.

 ## Usage